c0dev0id/shagen.me/content/article_howto/index.md

 video(1)        : read manpage in section 1 for "video"
 ```

 The sections and their meaning are described in [man(1)](https://man.openbsd.org/man.1).
-I'm linking to manpages on [man.openbsd.org](https://man.openbsd.org), which is the system I am using.
+I'm linking to manpages on [man.openbsd.org](https://man.openbsd.org).
 Commands and options may be different to other operating systems.
 Compare man pages in order to figure out what will work for you.

 I use three types of placeholders: